shpml/fundamentals/10_chapter/02_lesson.md

 This function takes one parameter — `x`.
 The body of the function consists of one statement that says to return the parameter of the function (`x`) multiplied by 3.

-This is the first time we've seen a `return` statement.
-And its name is self-explanatory. `return` gives back the output of the function.
+This is the first time we've seen a `return` statement — and its name is self-explanatory. `return` gives back the output of the function.

 ## Naming Functions